Statistical inference for multivariate extremes via a geometric approach: Introduction

 \subsection{Geometric approach to multivariate extremes}

-The early study of MRV was followed by a smaller body of work that examined the convergence of light-tailed multivariate sample clouds onto so-called limit sets \citep{Davisetal88,KinoshitaResnick91}.
+The early study of multivariate regular variation was followed by a smaller body of work that examined the convergence of light-tailed multivariate sample clouds onto so-called limit sets \citep{Davisetal88,KinoshitaResnick91}.
 These ideas did not have a clear link with multivariate max-stable models and did not lead to the same proliferation of statistical methodology.
 More recently, several papers have revisited this geometric approach from a theoretical perspective \citep{BEN2010, BalkemaNolde10, BalkemaNolde12, Nolde14,NoldeWadsworth21} and in some cases shown how the shape of the limit set links to whether joint extremes of certain variables can occur.

-To make ideas more concrete consider $n$ independent copies of a random vector $\bm{X}_{i}$, $i=1,\ldots,n$, with standard exponential margins; in practice this will typically involve marginal transformation of the original vectors $\bm{Y}_i$.
+To make ideas more concrete consider $n$ independent copies of a random vector $\bm{X}_{i}$, $i=1,\ldots,n$, with standard exponential margins; in practice, this will typically involve marginal transformation of the original vectors $\bm{Y}_i$.
 The \emph{scaled $n$-point sample cloud} is defined as

 and we assume that this converges onto a \emph{limit set} $G=\{\bm{x}\in \mathbb{R}^d_+: g(\bm{x}) \leq 1\}$, where $g$ is the 1-homogeneous \emph{gauge function} of the limit set.
-The precise sense of this convergence, and necessary and sufficient conditions for it, can be found in \citet{BEN2010}.
-However, these conditions are rather unintuitive, which led \citet{Nolde14} and \citet{NoldeWadsworth21} to consider conditions in terms of the joint Lebesgue density of $\bm{X}$, where it exists.
-Denoting this joint density by $f_{[E]}$, a sufficient condition for convergence of $N_n$ onto $G$ is
+This convergence is illustrated in Figure \ref{fig:convillus} for data with a logistic dependence structure, where the shape of the limit set can be seen to emerge in the scaled sample cloud as $n$ becomes large.
+The precise sense of convergence of $N_n$ onto $G$, and necessary and sufficient conditions for it, can be found in \citet{BEN2010}.
+Loosely, these conditions say that the expected number of points from $N_n$ lying in sets that intersect with the limit set tends to infinity, whereas the expected number of points lying in sets that are disjoint from the limit set converges to zero.
+However, these specific conditions are rather unintuitive and make it difficult to determine the form of $G$ for a given distribution, which led \citet{Nolde14} and \citet{NoldeWadsworth21} to consider alternative conditions in terms of the joint Lebesgue density of $\bm{X}$, when it exists.
+Denoting this joint density by $f_{\bm{X}}$, a sufficient condition for convergence of $N_n$ onto $G$ is

 for a continuous gauge function $g$.
 Given that many statistical models have tractable joint densities and continuous gauge functions, equation~\eqref{eq:logdens} provides a simple way to determine the form of $g$, and hence $G$, in several examples \citep{NoldeWadsworth21}.
+Further illustrations of limit sets $G$ are given for $d=2,3$ in Section~\ref{sec:examplelimitsets} of the supplement.